eclipse-edc/Connector/docs/integration-testing.md

 - deploy the external system as `service` directly in the workflow or
 - use a dedicated always-on test instance
-- take into account that external systems might experience transient failures or have degraded performance, so test methods should have a timeout
+- take into account that external systems might experience transient failures or have degraded performance, so test methods should have a timeout so as not to block the runner indefinitely.
 - use randomized strings for things like database/table/bucket/container names, etc., especially when the external system does not get destroyed after the test.